 These international trips serve as a great platform for ensemble members as they are given the opportunity to not only learn about other cultures but also to teach and illustrate South Africa’s diversity.
 The trips also offer great international exposure for the University of Pretoria.

-This year Ovuwa will be joining the nation in celebrating 20 years of South Africa’s freedom.
-It will strive to educate its audience through music and dance and commemorate South Africa’s great history.
-The ensemble will showcase a range of genres including Negro spirituals, Afro-gospel, old Afrikaans folk music as well as South African indigenous music.
+In 2014, UP Ovuwa joined the nation in celebrating 20 years of South Africa’s freedom.
+It strived to educate its audience through music and dance and commemorate South Africa’s great history.
+The ensemble showcased a range of genres including Negro spirituals, Afro-gospel, old Afrikaans folk music as well as South African indigenous music.